AI Mark VIII radar: GL sideline

-According to Lovell this did not represent as much of a disruption as Dee believed; to some extent, the klystron work at Birmingham had been instigated by the Army for GL purposes, so it was not entirely fair to complain.
+According to Lovell this did not represent as much of a disruption as Dee believed; to some extent, the klystron work at Birmingham had been instigated by the Army for GL purposes, so it was not entirely fair to complain that they were now using it for precisely that purpose.
 Lovell's primary task during this period was developing a conical scanning system that improved the accuracy of the radar beam many times, enough to allow it to be used directly to lay the guns (that is, about the same accuracy as optical instruments).
 This did not really require much effort, and would be useful for any centimetric radar, including AIS.

 Shortly thereafter, on 21 October, Edgar Ludlow-Hewitt, Inspector General for the RAF, visited the team.
 After the visit, Rowe told the team that a complete GL set had to be ready for fitting to a gun in two weeks.
 By 6 November Robinson had assembled a prototype system, but by 25 November he sent a memo to Rowe and Lewis stating that in the last 19 days, the system had only worked for two days due to a wide variety of problems.
 In December he was told to take the work completed so far to BTH for development into a deployable system.
 On 30 December 1940, Dee commented in his diary that:

 Although the project was soon out of the AMRE's hands, development at BTH continued.
 The Ministry of Supply changed the specification to a magnetron in January 1941, requiring further development but producing a version of much greater range and utility.
 It was not until 31 May that the first set was delivered for testing, at which point information on the system was turned over to Canadian and US firms for building.
 The Canadian versions were eventually deployed as the GL Mk.
 III radar, while the US team at the Radiation Laboratory added an automatic scanning feature to their version to produce the superb SCR-584 radar.